 In a slip and fall case, you must be able to demonstrate that the defendant was both negligent and that their negligence was a substantial factor in causing your injuries.
 Often, plaintiffs in these cases are customers shopping or transacting business at a property where they are injured, whether this is a hotel, an amusement park, a bank, or the aisle of a grocery store.

 Businesses are not automatically responsible for all customer injures on their premises.
 However, a business does have a duty of care to ensure that its property or facilities are suitable and safe for visitors.
-A business owner may be held liable if a plaintiff can prove they knew or should have known of the threat of a dangerous condition and that the defendant did not exercise reasonable care in preventing the danger or allowing it to persist.
-The plaintiff must also prove that they were injured and that the injury was, in fact, substantially caused by the unsafe condition.
+A business owner may be held liable if our legal team can prove they knew or should have known of the threat of a dangerous condition and that the defendant did not exercise reasonable care in preventing the danger or allowing it to persist.
+We must also prove that you were injured, and that the injury was, in fact, substantially caused by the unsafe condition.

-The element of causation generally centers on whether the defendant’s negligence was a substantial factor in creating the injury.
+The element of causation centers on whether the defendant’s negligence was a substantial factor in creating the injury.
+It often becomes an issue when defense lawyers claim that you were already hurt, or someone else is responsible for your injuries.

 Time Limit for Bringing a Claim in Burlington